CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/modes.md

 - First launch can be slow because dependency synchronization includes heavy ML packages.
 - Long-running ML tasks are job-based and poll-driven.
 No production WebSocket API routes are currently exposed.
 - Local filesystem browsing is feature-gated by `features.allow_local_filesystem_access`.
-- Ollama models must already be installed in the configured local runtime.
-Catalog discovery and generation do not pull or download models.
+- External inference uses the embedded Hugging Face Transformers provider; no Ollama, llama.cpp, vLLM, or separate model server is required.
-- Hugging Face MedGemma requires a previously cached snapshot and an exact commit in `XREPORT_HF_MEDGEMMA_REVISION`; `main`, tags, and network resolution are rejected.
+- Each Hugging Face entry requires a previously cached snapshot and an exact commit in `settings/inference_models.json`; mutable refs and network resolution are rejected.
 - All inference models and generated drafts are for research use only and are not clinically approved.